triparnanalytics/METCS777-TermPaper/README.md

 Feature importance ranking, showing contribution to overall classification

 These outputs enable performance comparison between RDD and DataFrame implementations, as well as AWS vs GCP platform efficiency.

-## Dataset Explanation

-Details of the dataset are available in Dataset_attributes.pdf.
-The dataset originates from the Home Mortgage Disclosure Act (HMDA) database and includes:

-Loan amount, interest rate, applicant income

-Lender ID, loan purpose, and loan type

-Applicant demographics and other relevant financial metrics

-Only numeric features were used for model training to ensure computational efficiency.
-Missing values were imputed and the dataset was standardized before training.